 Tel: 029 2039 8900

-Cardiff Institute for the Blind (CIB) is part of the RNIB group of charities and we also share relevant details with them.
-For further information, please contact: email@example.com
+Sight Life is part of the RNIB Group of charities, and we also share relevant details with them.
+For further information, please contact [email protected]

 Personal information is information that can be used to identify you.
 It can include your name, date of birth, email address, postal address, telephone number, fax number and credit/debit card details.